AJenbo/DiabloGrooboAnalysis/readme.md

 ![](Attachments/dlvl9VideoFrame2.png)
 _Figure 20 - Second frame of down to up animation in run_

-The second frame from the run shows the character’s right leg in front of their left.
-The frame that should be present showing the character’s right leg behind their left leg is missing.
+The second frame from the run shows the character's right leg in front of their left.
+The frame that should be present showing the character's right leg behind their left leg is missing.
 The game runs at 20 fps which means a single missing frame represents 30 ms of missing gameplay.
 The team observed similar frames which appear to have been omitted or duplicated during the encoding process throughout the video, complicating frame-by-frame analysis.

 However, gameplay is entirely missing at other points in the run in ways that cannot be explained by this encoder behavior.
 At 2:58, the red portal is already visible when entering dlvl 15, indicating roughly 5 frames of missing gameplay: